stackmate/stackmate/README.md

 [Stacktician](https://github.com/chiradeep/stacktician) embeds stackmate to run it as a web application.

-Note that only Basic Zone (aka EC2-Classic) is supported for now.
+For the AWS::CloudFormation namespace, only Basic Zone (aka EC2-Classic) is supported for now.
+For the CloudStack:: namespace, all virtual resources that can be created in CloudStack 4.2 are supported.

 Follow:
 * \#cloudstack-dev on Freenode